AZ-900 Microsoft Azure Fundamentals Exam

 High Availability and Scalability

-High availability and scalability are crucial aspects of managing Azure Virtual Machines (VMs) to ensure that applications remain accessible and perform well under varying loads.
-Azure provides several mechanisms to achieve these goals, including availability zones, availability sets, and virtual machine scale sets.
+High availability and scalability are crucial for ensuring that applications remain accessible and perform well, even during maintenance or increased demand.
+Azure provides several mechanisms to achieve this, including availability zones, availability sets, and virtual machine scale sets.
+These tools help distribute virtual machines (VMs) across different physical locations and update domains, minimizing downtime and maximizing performance.